couchdb-rs/couchdb/checklist.md

         $ cargo package

-  If any errors occurs then fix them!
+  If any errors occur then fix them!

 1. Update project documents.

-  1. Edit `Cargo.toml` to declare the correct version.
+  1. Edit `Cargo.toml` to declare the correct version for this crate—e.g., remove the `+master` suffix.

-  1. Edit `ChangeLog.md` and ensure it's up-to-date, clear, and well formatted.
+  1. Edit `CHANGELOG.md` and ensure it's up-to-date, clear, and well formatted.

   1. Commit changes.